-Assessing text complexity in the early grades begins in grade two.
-Even though the materials under review have already met the quantitative and qualitative measures of the IMET for grade-band analysis, the guiding statements provided in this section will examine text complexity in order to differentiate quality and richness among the texts-particularly anchor texts- your district is considering for adoption.
-Anchor texts are materials designed to serve as the central unifying tool for the development of reading comprehension.
-Reading materials, texts, and other materials in grade two need to create the conditions for rich and robust discussion and writing for ALL students (struggling readers, students with identified academic disabilities, English language learners, students who are performing at grade level, and advanced students).
-For student reading materials in grade two, refer to the Alignment Criteria for Foundational Skills (4a - 4d of this document).
+Even though the materials under review have already met the quantitative and qualitative measures of the IMET for grade-band analysis, the guiding statements provided in this section will examine text complexity in order to differentiate quality and richness among the texts your district is considering for adoption.
+To address the grade three standards, the submitted materials need to create the conditions for rich and robust discussion and writing for ALL students (struggling readers, students with identified academic disabilities, English language learners, students who are performing at grade level, and advanced students).